Apple (Malus) ‘Newtown Pippin’ Semi-dwarf 7 Gal

 Generally agreed to be a 1750s heirloom from Newtown, Long Island.
 However, Lee Calhoun says: "The original Newtown Pippin tree stood on the farm of the Moore family near Newtown Village, Long Island, New York.
 It is family tradition that this tree was brought from England and planted about 1666 by the first member of the Moore family in America, but whether as a seed or graft or scion or young tree is unknown.
 The original tree stood until 1805."

 Zone 4.
+Cold hardy to -30F.

 Recently Viewed